Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks

 This quantity becomes \emph{negligibly small} as \( m \) increases, for instance, \( e^{-40} < 2^{-55} \).
 Thus, the verifier's probability of accepting a false claim is exponentially small in the number of edges.

-Crucially, the number of rounds \( m^2 \) is chosen not based on the number of vertices \( n \) or the number of colors \( k \), but on the number of \emph{edges} \( m \), since violations occur on edges and verifier challenges are edge-based.
-This ensures soundness of the protocol even in the presence of a malicious prover who does not possess a valid coloring.
+The number of rounds is taken to depend on the number of edges \(m\), rather than on the number of vertices \(n\) or the number of colors \(k\), because the verifier’s challenges are edge-based and violations are detected on edges.